SamarthBhatia/SelfGrowNetworkDefense/status.md

 - Re-run the `run_targeted_mutation_analysis.sh` script to gather new data with the refined strategy and analyze the results using the `show_analysis_plots.py` script.

 ## Session Log
+### 2025-12-02 — Session 43
+- **Focus**: Implement true elitism to preserve high-fitness candidates.
+- **Actions**:
+    - Replaced the `retain_elite: bool` field in `EvolutionConfig` with `elite_size: usize`.
+    - Modified the `run_generations` function to carry over the top `elite_size` candidates to the next generation without mutation.
+    - Updated all tests and binary crates to use the new `elite_size` parameter.
+    - Verified that the project compiles successfully.
+- **Open Questions**:
+    - Will the new elitism strategy effectively preserve "home run" attacks and lead to better overall performance?
+- **Next Session Starting Point**:
+    - Re-run the `run_targeted_mutation_analysis.sh` script to gather new data with the refined strategy and analyze the results using the `show_analysis_plots.py` script.

 ### 2025-12-02 — Session 42
 - **Focus**: Implement a refinement period for the Targeted mutation strategy.
 - **Actions**: